tnichols217/notes/AIQS 100/Argumentative Paper/Review.md

 ## Your Revised Paper Grade
 Once you’ve finished incorporating the feedback and revising your paper, calculate your final grade.

-> - I believe there are still minor signposting clarity issues with my paper, but I think most line of reasoning and formatting are completely resolved.
+> - I believe there are still minor signposting issues with my paper, but I believe the argument is easily understood at this point
-> - 98%
+> - 93%